shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 $ git push origin main
 ```

+### Project Progress

+In any large project, breaking your work into smaller, more manageable tasks is crucial.
+Making incremental progress helps ensure that you stay on track with your goals, identify and address issues early, stay motivated, and make gradual improvements that allow for better overall quality.

+A portion of the CURE-E Final Project grade will be based on your demonstration of incremental progress through:

+* **Git commits** (at least 6 that show progress on the final project, to be completely incrementally over the last several weeks of class)
+* **Peer discussion and brief write-ups** (1 each week for the last 4 weeks of class, to be completed during lab)

+Git commits are discussed in the sections above for [Your Computer Program](#your-computer-program) and [Your README Guide](#your-readme-guide).

+You can find more details about how you can receive credit for Project Progress in the Lab 12, Lab 13, Lab 14, and Lab 15 instructions.

 ### Your Visual Representation

 Create a visual that can help represent your work and aid you during your presentation.
-Your visual can be similar to a [research poster](https://guides.nyu.edu/posters), but simpler (fewer words and sections) and smaller (just a normal slide -- I should NOT need to zoom in to read your text, it should be visible clearly when the slide is shared from a computer screen).
-When you are thinking about what to include on your visual, you should consider the following questions:<br>
+Your visual can be similar to a [research poster](https://guides.nyu.edu/posters), but simpler (fewer words and sections) and smaller (just a normal slide -- I should NOT need to zoom in to read your text; it should be visible clearly when the slide is shared from a computer screen).
+When you are thinking about what to include in your visual, you should consider the following questions:<br>

+* What is my research question?
+What is the focus of my project?
 * What is the most important/interesting/astounding finding from my project?
 * How can I visually share my research with the audience?
 Would charts, graphs, photos, images, key pieces of data, or something else be the best way to share my results?
 <br>